-Yes, to a certain extent it does.
-While the charts above show CPU benchmarks for Adobe Premiere, the same holds true for other popular video editing software as well as such as Da Vinci Resolve.
+Yes, to a certain extent, it does.
+While the charts above show CPU benchmarks for Adobe Premiere, the same holds for other popular video editing software such as Da Vinci Resolve.

-Basically, overall there isn’t an extraordinary benefit if you have an over the top core count.
+Overall there isn’t an extraordinary benefit if you have an over-the-top core count.

-With regards to Core Count, Adobe Premiere Pro specs clearly mention:
+With regards to Core Count, Adobe Premiere Pro specs mention:

 8 cores are ideal for Premiere Pro.
 The application can use more cores, but without significant added benefit.
 Depending on the task, Premiere Pro runs at 93-98% efficiency with 8 cores. – Adobe Premiere Pro

 It must be noted that different benchmarks can give you different results.
-PudgetBench takes an overall score into consideration.
-It does not give Live Playback and Rendering scores separately.
+PudgetBench considers an overall score.
+It does not provide Live Playback and Rendering scores separately.

-If Live Playback and Rendering Scores are taken separately, the results will be quite different.
+The results will differ if Live Playback and Rendering Scores are taken separately.

 Live Playback is Single Core Oriented

-Live Playback in the workspace, or the actual manipulation of the video, its editing and adding effects is mostly SINGLE CORE oriented.
+Live playback in the workspace, or the actual manipulation of the video, is editing, and adding effects, is primarily SINGLE CORE oriented.

-Meaning, whether you have an Intel Core i5 with 6 cores or an Intel Core i7 with 8 Cores, you will see very little difference in performance.
+Whether you have an Intel Core i5 with six cores or an Intel Core i7 with 8 Cores, you will see very little difference in performance.

-So if you have a Xeon processor with 24 cores, it would actually perform worse in Live Playback and in the workspace as compared to a 6 core Intel Core i5 11600K.
+So if you have a Xeon processor with 24 cores, it would perform worse in Live playback and the workspaces than a 6-core Intel Core i5 11600K.

 - Cinebench R20 Scores Taken from CPU-Monkey.com

-You can see from the Cinebench R20 scores above that while the 24 Core Intel Xeon W3265 has an excellent multi-core score, it has a worse Single Core score compared to the Intel Core i5-11600K.
+You can see from the Cinebench R20 scores above that while the 24 Core Intel Xeon W3265 has an excellent multi-core score, it has a worse Single Core score than the Intel Core i5-11600K.

-Hence, despite being a very expensive CPU, the Xeon W3265 would have worse live Playback result compare to the Core i5 11600K.
+Hence, despite being a costly CPU, the Xeon W3265 would have worse live Playback results than the Core i5 11600K.

-You can see from the PudgetSystems study above on Adobe Premiere Pro CC 1080P Preview generation that it benefits greatly up to 4 cores, anything beyond this give you diminishing benefits.
+You can see from the PudgetSystems study above on Adobe Premiere Pro CC 1080P Preview generation that it significantly benefits up to 4 cores.
+Anything beyond this gives you diminishing benefits.

-On simple video, you would see even further diminishing benefits from a higher core processor.
+A simple video would show even further diminishing benefits from a higher-core processor.

 Therefore, to improve the experience in the editor itself, you must aim to get a CPU with the best Single Core performance.

-Contrary to the Live Playback, video decoding, encoding and rendering are tasks that directly benefit from a higher core count.
+Contrary to live playback, video decoding, encoding, and rendering are tasks that directly benefit from a higher core count.

-Greg Salazar tested the video rendering through Adobe Premiere Pro specifically on Intel Core i5 6600K (4c/4t) and on Intel Core i7 6700K (4c/8t).
+Greg Salazar tested the video rendering through Adobe Premiere Pro, specifically on the Intel Core i5 6600K (4c/4t) and Intel Core i7 6700K (4c/8t).
 According to his results, the Intel Core i7 rendered the videos 50% faster.

 Here is the video:

-While this test is old and the CPU are long discontinued, the different in rendering performance still holds true.
+While this test is old and the CPU is long discontinued, the difference in rendering performance still holds.

-Intel Core i7 still remains one of the best and most valued CPU when it comes to video rendering.
+Intel Core i7 remains one of the best and most valued CPUs for video rendering.

-The more cores and threads you have, the better would be the video rendering times.
+The more cores and threads you have, the better the video rendering times.

-The amount of cores you need when exporting also matters on the software as well as on the codec you are exporting with.
+The number of cores you need when exporting depends on the software and the codec you are shipping.

-For instance according to PudgetSystems report on Adobe Premiere Pro CC (shown above), when using the H.264 codec, you will see maximum benefits with upto 10 cores, anything beyond that will give you benefit when encoding.
+For instance, according to the PudgetSystems report on Adobe Premiere Pro CC (shown above), when using the H.264 codec, you will see maximum benefits with up to 10 cores.
+Anything beyond that will give you benefits when encoding.

 Read in Detail: Do You Need a Graphics Card for Video Editing?

-To better understand the similarities and differences between the performance of an Intel Core i5 and a Core i7 processor, it is important to benchmark them.
+Benchmarking the similarities and differences between the performance of an Intel Core i5 and a Core i7 processor is essential.

-The following graphs and tables show the benchmarks scores of some of the high end Intel Core i5 and i7 CPU from newer gen for both desktops and laptops.
+The following graphs and tables show the benchmark scores of some of the high-end Intel Core i5 and i7 CPUs from newer gen for both desktops and laptops.